 With each ride, you’ll want to plan out the overall duration and intensity based on the goal of the ride.
 For example, a high-intensity interval session could be “1 hour with 4×8 minute threshold intervals,” while a recovery ride could be “30 minute easy spin.”

-Most training plans include 2-3 high-intensity interval (HIIT) sessions per week, with 1 day off the bike, and the rest of the days being easy endurance rides.
+Most training programs include 2-3 high-intensity interval (HIIT) sessions per week, with 1 day off the bike, and the rest of the days being easy muscular endurance rides.

-This is the scientifically-proven structure that helps most cyclists increase their overall fitness while also earning adequate rest.
+This is the scientifically-proven structure that helps most cyclists increase their overall fitness while also earning adequate rest on a rest day.

-Know your goals and know your structure, and you will begin to understand your training plan.
+Know your goals and know your structure, and you will begin to understand your training development.

 Avoiding Overtraining

-One of the most important parts of cycling training plans is avoiding overtraining.
+One of the most important parts of a good cycling training program is avoiding overtraining.

-Built into the structure of good cycling training plans is adequate rest – this allows your mind and body to recover from the hard efforts and high training load, and to come back stronger.
+Built into the structure of a proper cycling training plan is adequate rest – this allows your mind and body to recover from the hard efforts and high training load, and to come back stronger.

 Related: Best Foam Rollers

 Avoiding overtraining is tricky, and many riders get it wrong.
-But when you stick to a training plan – and especially if you have a great cycling coach – you will avoid overtraining.
+But when you stick to a training schedule – and especially if you have a great cycling coach – you will avoid overtraining.

 Overtraining is not just a word of warning – the effects can be serious and damaging, and sometimes take months, or even years to repair.